CFA Exam Difficulty Explained: Get The Facts | Zell

 Decoding the Hardest CFA level

-As per our discussions with our inhouse team and other students, the CFA levels 2 and 3 are cited to be way harder than the CFA level 1.
+As per our discussions with our in-house team and other students, the CFA levels 2 and 3 are cited to be way harder than the CFA level 1.
 While it’s difficult to tell which is the most difficult CFA level out of levels 2 and 3, we believe that may vary from year to year.

 The Chartered Financial Analyst level 1 and 2 exam papers are constructed in a multiple-choice format.
 If you are impulsive in answering these questions, there’s a possibility of making a mistake in choosing your answers correctly.
-The CFA level 3 on the other hand brings ‘essay’ type questions.
+The CFA level 3, on the other hand, brings ‘essay’ type questions.

 Things That Make The CFA Exam More Difficult